 Winter Lights on the Greenway is a series of lighting displays intended to bring warmth and cheer to the Greenway during the darkest part of the year.
-Installations and events that took place across the Greenway from December 2, 2013 through March 30 2014.
+Installations and events that took place across the Greenway from December 1, 2014 through mid-March 2015.

-In the Winter of 2012/2013, Local artists came together with the Conservancy to produce a series of light based events.
+In prior years, local artists came together with the Conservancy to produce a series of light based events.
 The Winter Lights series encourages interaction, shared experiences and un-expected encounters for visitors to the parks.
 These events and installations were envisioned to intervene in the daily lives of city dwellers and push them to pause, listen and pay attention to the beauty of nature amidst the urban setting of downtown Boston.
 We hope those who experienced Winter Lights on the Greenway will linger in the parks a little longer to enjoy winter in the City.